shreyansh2k5/MiniFlyout/README.md

 .NET 10 SDK

-Build from Source
+Build and Run locally

 Clone the repository:

 git clone [https://github.com/yourusername/media_controller.git](https://github.com/yourusername/media_controller.git)

-Build and run the project using the .NET CLI:
+Run the project:

 dotnet run

+📦 Building a Standalone Executable (To share with friends)

+If you want to create a single .exe file that anyone can run without needing to install .NET, run this command:

+dotnet publish -c Release -r win-x64 --self-contained true -p:PublishSingleFile=true -p:IncludeNativeLibrariesForSelfExtract=true

+You will find your shareable MiniFlyout.exe in bin\Release\net10.0-windows10.0.19041.0\win-x64\publish\.

-(Note: If Windows SmartScreen displays a "Windows protected your PC" warning when running the compiled .exe for the first time, simply click More info -> Run anyway.
-This happens because the open-source executable is not signed with an Extended Validation developer certificate).
+⚠️ Antivirus / SmartScreen Notice: > Because this is a free, open-source project, the executable is not signed with an expensive Extended Validation (EV) developer certificate.
+When running the compiled .exe for the first time, Windows SmartScreen may show a "Windows protected your PC" warning.
+Simply click More info -> Run anyway.

 🏗️ Architecture